 If you take the admissions test after you submit your application, log back in to CASAA and update the appropriate section so that CASAA can receive your official scores.
 Early decision applicants who do not meet the minimum score requirements for the MCAT or GRE by the early decision deadline will be asked to retake the respective test by January, and will be considered for the regular decision deadline.
 Decisions will not be made on these applications until the new scores are released.

 Applicants must use the designated institution code to indicate the MSA Program as a score recipient.
 The designated institution code for the CWRU CASAA is 4354.
 Applicants can also self-report their GRE scores in the CASAA application.
-The minimum required scores are 153 for Verbal Reasoning, 156 for Quantitative Reasoning, and 4.0 for Analytical Writing.

 The admissions committee will review your application and decide whether to extend an interview invitation once your application is in verified status and your evaluations have been received by CASAA.

 If a prospective student is invited for an interview, they will interview at their location of preference as indicated on their application.
 The Master of Science in Anesthesia Program will consider them for all the CWRU locations to which they applied, but they need only interview once.
 Phone interviews are not permitted.
 After your interview, the committee will update you on your status as quickly as possible.

 The admissions committee makes offers on a rolling basis with final admission decisions being made in early March.
 All applicants will be notified of their status by mid-March.
 Admission decisions are communicated by email.

 The CASAA application opens in mid-March.
 The MSA Program begins reviewing applications in verified status.

 - October 1: Early decision application deadline